In the shadow

 This verse immediately leads us in the direction of George Gershwin and his composition “Rhapsody in Blue“.

 The Gershwin family lived in many places in NYC.
-The most notable for our search is 520 W 144th Street where George first started composing and 510 W 110th Street where George and Ira worked on Rhapsody in Blue.
+Most notable for our search, in 1919 they were living Harlem Heights at 520 W 144th Street and this is where George first started composing and gained his initial success.
+In 1925 they were living at 510 W 110th Street where George worked on Rhapsody in Blue.

 Rhapsody in Blue was the first time jazz, considered to be black street music, was integrated with classical music and brought into the concert hall.
 The show in which it was debuted was actually entitled “An Experiment in Modern Music”.

 It would seem that a lot of people come to this site and look through all the pictures without reading all the details.
 There are a number of things that have been left out intentionally, but here’s one hint to a big one for those of you that have bothered to read.
 Answer this question, when and where did Rhapsody in Blue become famous?
-Hint, you have to hold out to the end.
+Hint, where it debuted is different from where is debuted to the public.

 If we walk north along the park we find the Hamilton Fountain on the very next corner with its sculpture of an eagle and family crest.
 This monument and drinking fountain for horses was given to the city by a descendant of Alexander Hamilton.